vesavlad/datatools-ui/docs/dev/deployment.md

 Update the following properties in `datatools-server` and `env.yml` to reflect the secure Auth0 application settings.

-**Note:** For older Auth0 accounts or tenants, utilizing the Auth0 secret token with the HS256 algorithm is possible.
+**Note:** For older Auth0 accounts or tenants, it is possible to use the Auth0 secret token with the HS256 algorithm is possible.
 However, newer Auth0 tenants will need to specify the absolute path of their `.pem` file in the `AUTH0_PUBLIC_KEY` property.
 This public key only needs to be downloaded one time for your Auth0 tenant at `https://[your_domain].auth0.com/pem`.

 ```yaml
 AUTH0_SECRET: your-auth0-client-secret # used for pre-September 2017 Auth0 accounts